Cocurricular activities are an essential part of a child's success in achieving their best

 Karate enhances personal development in many ways and increases personal confidence, learning self-defence skills whilst enjoying game sense skill work.
 This club is offered by an external provider, Art of Defence, on Tuesday and Friday lunchtimes.

-Girls’ Club is held on Wednesday lunchtimes during Terms 2 and 3.
+Girls’ Club is held at lunchtimes during Terms 2 and 3.
 All girls from Prep to Year 6 are invited to attend.
 The purpose of Girls’ Club is to encourage cross-age friendship within the school and provide girls with an opportunity to enjoy various craft activities with their friends.

-Children from Years 2 - 6 develop their netball skills on a Monday lunchtime.
+Children from Years 2 - 6 develop their netball skills at lunchtime.
 Children participate in skill development, improving technique and learn about strategies to improve game play.
 Activities are engaging for children and involve cooperation, teamwork and sportsmanship.

-To download a copy of our Cocurricular Booklet, click here.
+To download a copy of our 2019 Cocurricular Program, click here.

 For more information about our cocurricular program contact Reception on 9866 3540 or email@example.com